hphelion/documentation/cli.windows.reference.md

 Refreshes the cache for your current shell.

 ##Remove-Keypair## {#Remove-Keypair}
-Deletes a previously created keypair.
+Removes a previously created keypair.

 ### Syntax###
 remove-keypair *Name*